brianl168/brianl168/README.md

 <h1 align="center">Hello there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"></h1>

-This is my GitHub profile, here you can find some of my projects! you can see them here or you can see some videos of them in my Linkdin profile
+This is my GitHub profile, where you can find some of my projects and collaborations that were not carried out through Bitbucket.
+You can explore them here or watch videos related to them on my LinkedIn profile.

 - 📫 How to reach me **brianrosarino@gmail.com**